Muhammad ibn Maslamah: Under Uthman

 After Uthman was assassinated, Ibn Maslamah was one of the few who did not give allegiance to Ali.
-A messenger from Basra was inciting some troubles with Usama ibn Zayd regarding the pledge of allegiance to Ali as Caliph, which prompted some of Ali's supporters to attack Usama, and Ibn Maslamah was among those who jumped up to protect him.
-Suhayb ar-Rumi managed to calm down the immediate situation, but the reports of half-hearted support for Ali returned both to him and to his opponents.
+A messenger from Basra was inciting some troubles with Usama ibn Zayd regarding the pledge of allegiance to Ali as Caliph, which prompted some of Ali's supporters to attack Usama, and Ibn Maslamah was among those who jumped up to protect him. Ṣuhayb ibn Sinan managed to calm down the immediate situation, but the reports of half-hearted support for Ali returned both to him and to his opponents.
 During the period of strife, Subayaa ibn Husayn al-Thaalabi saw a tent set up by a well in the desert.
 He was told that it belonged to Muhammad ibn Maslamah, who was by then an old man.
 Subayaa asked Ibn Maslamah why he was living there.
 Ibn Maslamah replied that he had left Medina because he want to avoid the civil war within the caliphate.

 Death

 Muhammad ibn Maslamah died in Medina in May/June 663 or April/May 666 aged about 75.
 It was reported by Ibn Sa'd, Ibn Maslama was murdered by a citizen of Jordan, who resented Ibn Maslamah's neutrality and pacifism during the civil war.
 Marwan ibn Hakam, who was a cousin of Uthman and Mu'awiya I lead his funeral prayer.
-According to another record, It was Mu'awiya who led the funeral prayer.